-- Add approximately 3 tablespoons of silicon carbide grit for the grinding stages to the 1.5 kg barrel. - Add approximately 2 tablespoons of polish (cerium, aluminium or tin oxide) for polishing stages to the 1.5 kg barrel. - Add sufficient water to make a slurry - just up to the top layer of rocks.
+- Add approximately 10-15 tablespoons of silicon carbide grit for the grinding stages to the 7.5 kg barrel (half that for the smaller 3.5 kg barrel). - Add approximately 8-12 tablespoons of polish (cerium, aluminium or tin oxide) for polishing stages to the 7.5 kg barrel (approx. half that for the smaller barrel). - Add sufficient water to make a slurry - just up to the top layer of rocks.